 As a broadcaster Ian has worked with radio and television networks in the UK and overseas.
 Since 1972 his voice has been heard on just about all the all major and smaller British Independent Television programme companies and some BBC and Independent radio stations.

-He is now “happily middle aged, profoundly grey, gracefully heading into his 60′s, delightfully grumpy in a joyful sort of way with a suitable advancing waistline to match”.
+He is now “cheerfully advanced-middle-aged, profoundly grey, gracefully heading into his 60′s, delightfully grumpy in a joyful sort of way with a suitable advancing waistline to match”.

 Read more about Ian by clicking here.